 Getting Ready for Your Carpet Installation

-Preparation is critical to ensure a successful hardwood flooring installation.
-You should consult with your Metro Flooring & Design flooring specialist for full instructions, but there are steps you can take to help the process go smoothly.
-Here are just a couple to get you started:
+Preparation is critical to ensure a successful installation.
+Consult with your Metro Flooring & Design flooring specialist for full instructions, but there are steps you can take to help the process go smoothly.
+Here are a couple to get you started:

 - If you have old flooring that has to be removed, there may be some work involved in getting the exposed surface ready for the installation of new carpet.
 If your old floor was glued down or held in place with tile adhesive this will be especially time consuming.
-An experienced flooring specialist will know when the surface is ready for new flooring and may be able to help you dispose of your old flooring.
+Our experienced flooring specialists will know when the surface is ready for new flooring and can dispose of your old flooring.

 - All the furniture must be moved out of the room where your new carpet is to be installed.
-If you have heavy items or things that require special care, it’s a good idea to hire professional movers and storage experts.
-Hiring professionals can also cut down on the amount of time you have to live without your furniture to as little as a day before and after the carpet installation is done.
+If you have heavy items that require special care, it’s a good idea to let our professional team handle it.
+This will cut down on the amount of time you have to live without your furniture to as little as a day before & after the carpet installation is done.

 During & After Your Carpet Installation